top of page

 This Day in History: WWII Hero Richard Sorenson

-On this day in 2004, a World War II hero passes away.
+On this day in 1944, a hero receives the Medal of Honor.
 Richard Sorenson had tried to enlist in the Navy immediately after the December 7, 1941, attack on Pearl Harbor.

 “On December 8,” Sorenson later described, “I skipped school and ran down to the recruiting office. . . .
 I got the papers and everything, but when I came home with them, my parents wouldn’t sign them because I was only 17.”